• Skip to primary navigation

 Here are the benefits of the Java collection framework:

-• Reduced Development Effort: As it has all common types of collections and useful methods which helps in iterate and manipulate the data, so we can concentrate more on how to develop the business logic rather than in designing collection API.
+• Reduced Development Effort: As it has all common collections and useful methods that help iterate and manipulate the data, we can concentrate more on developing the business logic than designing collection API.

-• Increased Quality: The Collection classes are well tested, so it helps to increase our program quality rather than using home developed data structure.
+• Increased Quality: The Collection classes are well tested, so it helps to increase our program quality rather than using a developed data structure.

 Java Collection Framework Hierarchy

-As we have learned that Java collection framework which has combinations of Interfaces and classes.
-Let’s understand that collection framework hierarchy for better understands about the framework.
+As we have learned, the Java collection framework has combinations of Interfaces and classes.
+Let’s understand that collection framework hierarchy to understand the framework better.

 Java Collections Interfaces